dpom93/drewpomeroy_portfolio/README.md

 - [Web Application](https://dpomperformance.shinyapps.io/RWalkthrough/)
 - [YouTube Playlist: Learning RStudio + Shinyapps.io for Athlete Monitoring](https://www.youtube.com/playlist?list=PLnCoHDFUN2utbjuj24WKOYhclndRsXBmV)

 This project involves the creation of a dynamic Shiny application dashboard designed specifically for sport scientists, practitioners, and coaches to monitor and optimize athlete performance.
-The dashboard focuses on physical assessments conducted with the Output Sports IMU, covering key metric categories such as Range of Motion (ROM), Lower Body Power, Upper Body Power, and Rotational Power.
+The dashboard focuses on physical assessments conducted with the Output Sports IMU.

-*The Value Proposition:*
+*Value Proposition:*
 - *Athlete Performance Benchmarking:* helps end-users quickly assess how an athlete stacks up against peers in their age group.
 - *Automated Training Program Suggestions:* This automation allows strength coaches to spend less time analyzing data and more time tailoring individualized training programs.